 An ultrasound scan uses soundwaves to make a picture of the inside of the body.
 You may have this test to look for a suspected cancer in the tummy (abdomen) or in a limb.
 If a womb sarcoma is suspected, the ultrasound may be done from inside the vagina.
 This is called a transvaginal ultrasound scan.

-A biopsy means the doctor takes a sample of cells from the area to be checked for cancer under the microscope.
+Your doctor or nurse may take samples of tissue from the tumour.
+This is called a biopsy.
+The samples are looked at under a microscope.
 We have more information about having a biopsy in our information about diagnosing soft tissue sarcoma.
 Your doctor or specialist nurse will give you more information.

 Our cancer support specialists or your specialist doctor or nurse can give you information about any tests we do not explain here.

 Waiting for test results can be a difficult time, we have more information that can help.